indie/qmec/README.md

 hop_to:  [qmesh]_

-[qmesh]:CNNC.SCHEMA
+[qmesh]:CNNC.schema

-.. _Listen twice as hard as you speak, and do not speak without native words  \\\ //
+.. _Listen twice as hard as you speak, and do not speak without referencing native words  \\\ //